 2. We fight for those being victimized.

-The truth is, we are learning more and more about pornography’s inseparable link to many forms of sexual exploitation, including prostitution, and human sex trafficking.
+The truth is, we are learning more and more from research and survivor stories about pornography’s inseparable link to many forms of sexual exploitation, including human sex trafficking.
 They are often woven together in ways that most people in society are completely unaware of.
-We’ve spoken with many women who have been trafficked, pimped into prostitution, and forced to produce pornography.
+We’ve spoken with many people who have been trafficked, pimped into prostitution, and forced to perform in pornography.
 We have personally interviewed several porn stars who have admitted the kind of abuse, drug use, and coercion that goes on behind the scenes of a porn set.

-And of course, there is another group of people who experience real hurt from the impact pornography has had on relationships with their loved ones.
+And of course, there is another group of people who experience real hurt from the impact pornography has had on relationships with their loved ones: partners.
 We’ve heard their stories and will not forget the real pain these individuals suffer.

 For all these reasons and more, we fight for those who are exploited and victimized.
 Fight the New Drug seeks to shine a light on these issues so that men, women, and children can break free.